What is induction heating?

 Compared to using open flame or resistance for preheating and stress relieving, induction offers numerous advantages.
 Some key benefits of induction include:

 Induction heating distributes heat energy evenly over the area where the coil is wound or the blanket is placed, providing even, consistent heat to the base material.
-In comparison, flame heating requires manual motion that is difficult to control, while resistance heating pads often do not touch the part consistently, causing uneven heat and stresses on the weld.
+In comparison, flame heating requires manual motion that is difficult to control.
+And resistance heating pads often do not touch the part consistently, causing uneven heat and stresses on the weld.
 ProHeat systems use sensors to accurately report and record the joint temperature.
 Induction heating components also make cycle interruptions unlikely, which is critical to productivity in stress relieving.

 Reduced cycle time